BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 ## Triskeline Toybox

 Accept Randall's quest.
 Fly over to the Tanzan Cove and enter the Tanzan Mountain.
-Enter the room on the west side of the mountain and follow the path onto the Wasteland Wall.
+Enter the room on the west side of the mountain and follow (the path onto the Wasteland Wall)[#blast-powder-and-crystal-key-goodies].
 Proceed through the strength puzzles and enter the room hidden behind the blue canister on the right once you're prepared for a fight.

 !battle(["Fern", :FERN2, 0], "Wasteland")